 Mike managed some golf, but I stayed home to read, still dealing with my Swedish cough.
 The Hours is a fairly short lyrical work by Michael Cunningham, a Pulitzer prize winner voted by the NY Times as best book of 1998.
 It’s excellent.
 Our place had an indoor pool, but it was too small to share with fat men and noisy children.
 Wales is filled with stone churches and graveyards, but towns are tiny and mostly gray, with homes and shops built up to the edge of narrow streets, and not a tree visible, even in this wooded land proud once to provide fleets of tall royal ships with their masts.
 There are a few hanging baskets and flower beds, but not the profusion of flowers seen in English summers.
 We stopped to buy flowers and compost at the B&Q, a local Home Depot type, en route home. (“Don’t just do it; B and Q it!”)
 It was exciting to load bulky parcels into our rental car, with no worry about lugging home heavy or bulky packages.
 We do miss having a car sometimes!

 We spied a little Welch bird, singing beautifully on a tree branch, and stopped for a better look.
 He was smaller than a robin or mockingbird, larger than a sparrow, with a sharp pointed bill and an orange bib on a round gray body.
 We had not seen one before.
 “Do you know what this is?” we asked a hiker.
 “A robin, I think. “ “Oh no!”
 I said.
 “A robin is bigger, with a fuller, redder breast and darker feathers.”
-This scene was repeated several times, and we wondered what this strange little bird could be after we saw another.
+This scene was repeated several times with other walkers, and we wondered what this strange little bird could be after we saw another.
 A bookstore offered the answer: who knew British and American robins were so different?
 And girls are still called “birds” in the UK.